janmalinski/aviva-assignment/README.md

 To run app:
+1. Include API_KEY in .env (I will send you via email)
-1. yarn install
+2. yarn install
-2. yarn start
+3. yarn start
-3. a - for android simulator
+4. a - for android simulator
-4. i - for ios simulator
+5. i - for ios simulator
-5. r - reload
+6. r - reload